 Retro Vintage Boots & Shoes– 1920s & 1930s Styles

 As hemlines shortened throughout the 1920s, this in turn caused shoes and ankles to be more prominently displayed.
-Whilst many shoes and stockings during this period were black, for social occasions various hues were worn to match the dress.
+While many shoes and stockings during this period were black, various hues were worn to match the dress for social occasions.

 Retro Vintage Boots

 Boots have been a popular footwear choice for hundreds of years.
 They shield and protect the feet from dirt, grime, and rain.
 They also serve the dual purpose of keeping the feet and legs both warm and dry.
 During the nineteenth century, women wore various styles of boots, most often mid-calf or ankle lace up styles.
 Boots continued to be worn into the 1920s, but by this time shoes had overtaken them in popularity.
 Learn more about vintage winter boots (with pictures) and find links to new vintage inspired boots.

 From 1910 up to the end of the 1920s, the curved Louis heel ankle or mid-calf boots were popular.
 From the 1930s up to around the 1950s, most boots were cut low to ankle height.

 During the 1960s, due to raising hemlines, the knee-high boot became fashionable.

 Choose from these styles to compliment a vintage inspired look, and to ensure you stay warm in the cold weather!

 During the 1940s, shoe styles inevitably became more utilitarian.
 Heels were cut in the block, Cuban style, usually between 2.5 – 3.5 inches.
 Toes were square or had gently rounded pump styles.